industrial-edge/ethernet-ip-getting-started/README.md

 ### General task

 Here we configure a connection to a CompactLogix PLC using the Ethernet IP Connector.
-The data is published on the IE Databus.
-By using the application IE Flow Creator, we fetch the metadata of the Ethernet IP Connector, write some data on the configured tags and read out the new data.
+The data is published on the Databus.
+By using the application Flow Creator, we fetch the metadata of the Ethernet IP Connector, write some data on the configured tags and read out the new data.

 ![Overview](/docs/graphics/overview-eip.png)